groundcover-com/caretta/README.md

 Caretta is a lightweight, standalone tool that instantly creates a visual network map of the services running in your cluster.

-Carreta leverages eBPF to efficiently maps all service network interactions in a K8s  cluster, and Grafana to query and visualize the collected data.
+Carreta leverages eBPF to efficiently map all service network interactions in a K8s  cluster, and Grafana to query and visualize the collected data.

 Carreta is built to be efficient, with a minimal footprint on the system, and does not require any modifications or installation on the cluster.

 Caretta demonstrates the power of using eBPF for observability solutions, which is our vision at <a href="https://groundcover.com">groundcover</a>.
 If you're interested in understanding how Caretta is built, head over to our <a href="">Caretta blog post!</a>

 ## Installing Caretta
-As simple as installing an helm chart.
+As simple as installing a helm chart.
 It is recommended to install Caretta in a new, unique namespace.
 ```
 helm repo add groundcover https://helm.groundcover.com/
 ```